jaydhulia/corona_escape/README.md

 # Corona Escape

 Escape from Corona Virus in this interactive VR escape room experience!
+Check it out [here](https://jaydhulia.com/corona_escape/) to play right from your browser!
+Can you find all the clues and escape on time?

 ## Members